obstruse/LightTable/README.md

 ---
-Table Top Photograpy with Background Removal,  using an LCD monitor as a Light Table.
+Table Top Photography with Background Removal,  using an LCD monitor as a Light Table.
 Raspberry Pi HQ camera, Python, and Gimp.

 ---